 Thought bubbles up from emotion.

 Thinking is an emergent property of feeling, which in turn flows from the shadowy, silent mystery of biology within.
 Feeling drives thinking, which makes feeling much broader and deeper than anything thinking can encompass.
 We are at loss for words when it comes to our deepest experiences.
-All experience reaches beyond anything words can ‘generalize’ with words.
+All experience reaches beyond anything words can pigeonhole with ‘black’ or ‘white’, so to speak.
 (See Tools of Taoist Thought: Correlations)

 Words are just the tip of the iceberg of consciousness.
 This may be a good example of chapter 70’s, My words are very easy to understand and very easy to put into practice, yet no one in the world can understand them or put them into practice.
-While we may intellectually acknowledge that ‘words are just the tip’, we emotionally respond otherwise… and then cognitively, as emotion returns to stir and steer our thoughts.
+Yes, we may intellectually acknowledge that ‘words are just the tip’, but in real life, we react otherwise emotionally.
+Those emotions stir up and steer our thoughts to line up with the emotion.
+Emotion rules the roost of cognition and its understandings.

 Digging down into meaning